diegoahm95/zemoga_example/README.md

 - Instead of directly adding favorites and deletions to Post classes, there was created a particular class for every case.
 This could be improved, however it was created like this since API didn't provide endpoints for similar process.
 Deletion particular case could be handled in a better way, and could be a good improvement if added + a cache solution for posts.

+Some possible improvements:
+- We could verify SOLID principles compliance.
+Even with dagger, there is still some concretions dependency within some classes (for example some viewmodels or repositories which creates their own required instances)